 Glandular fever

 Glandular fever is a contagious infection.
 It is triggered by the Epstein-Barr virus (EBV).
 This virus belongs to the family of herpes viruses.
 Almost all people are carriers of EBV.
 Most people become infected as young adults.
-For healthy people, this virus is harmless.
+The virus is generally harmless for people with a healthy immune system.

 At a glance